SkygearIO/guides/cloud-db/data-types/js.md

 skygear.publicDB.save([note2, note1]);
 ```

-- Ordering of objects in batch save array matters if there are reference
+- The order of objects in batch save array matters if there are reference
 relationship between records.
-In the above case, if you perform batch save on
+In the above case, if you reverse the order
-`[note1, note2]`, there will be an error saving `note1`, but `note2` will
+`[note1, note2]` will produce an error. `note1` will not be saved, while `note2` will be saved.

-still be saved!
-- If you wish to retrieve `note1` and `note2` at the same time in one query,
+- To simultaneously retrieve `note1` and `note2` in one query,
-you might use `transientInclude`.
+you may use `transientInclude`.
 Read the [Queries][doc-relational-queries]
 section to learn more about eager loading.

 ## Deleting Referenced Record